OwenCochell/cursepy/README.md

 mixed around, allowing for automated and easier customization compared to sub-classing.

+cursepy has extensive documentation on handler development, which contains best practice recommendations, docs on the cusepy Handler Framework(CHF), and tutorials on how to use the development handlers built into cursepy.
-Have a look at the documentation on handler development [here](https://cursepy.readthedocs.io/en/latest/advn/hand.html)!
+Have a look at the [Handler Development Tutorial](https://cursepy.readthedocs.io/en/latest/advn/hand.html)!

 ## Curse Instances